 b.
 Jens likes to run.
 He has a treadmill in the living-room but he jogs often in the park.

 It is worth noting that similarly to studies presented in the previous section, Schwab & Liu used the processing of a DC (but here) to assess the processing effort of the discourse relation it encodes.
 They reported that for both English and German speakers, the presence of true or zwar did facilitate the processing of the concessive DC.
 These results indicate that even when a DM does not have the clearly defined function of connecting two elements of discourse together it still influences a hearer’s discourse representation.

-The three studies presented in this section provide evidence that DM carry a concentration of procedural information that facilitates the online processing of discourse.
-In the next section we will see that not only help anticipate discourse relations but they also facilitate the integration of new information.
+The three studies presented in this section provide evidence showing that DCs and more generally DMs carry a concentration of procedural information that facilitates the online processing of discourse.
+In the next section we will see that DMs not only help anticipate discourse relations but they also facilitate the integration of new information.

-facilitate integration of information
+DCs facilitate the integration of information

 In an ERP study coupled with memory tests, Rasenberg et al. (2020) explored the effect of the expectation-managing Dutch DM eigenlijk (actually-Expriment 1) and inderdaad (indeed-Experiment 2) on the processing of predictable and unpredictable discourse segments.
-Participants read short dialogues such as the one in (16).
-The DM actually typically mark unexpectedness indeed signal confirmation appeared before an expected target word (e.g., museum) or unexpected (e.g., park).
+Participants read short dialogues such as the one in (16) and carried out a recognition memory task with respect to words that were just read or not.
+The DM actually typically marks unexpectedness while indeed signals confirmation.
+Each of these appeared before an expected target word (e.g., museum) or an unexpected one (e.g., park).

 Context: Diana spent the weekend in Paris with her art academy class.